seraph-foundation/cherub-dex/README.md

 **Features**

-1. Highly performant indexing based on DV01
+- XV01 perpetual futures based on high fidelity DV01 indexing
-2. Zero impermanent loss
+- Zero impermanent loss based on next generation AMM technology
-3. 100x leverage
+- Deep liquidity with up to 100x leverage

 ### Notes

 * `airdrop` in JavaScript library does not work with VPN
-* Do not run `solana-validator-test` with `anchor test`
+* `anchor test` automatically runs `solana-validator-test`
 * For sizing, 1 (bool) + 32 (Pubkey) + 8 (u64)

+### Security

+* There is an exploit with Anchor when using duplicate accounts in an instruction